-Table 3: Comparison of Training and Testing Accuracies for Different Models
+Table 3.
+Comparison of Training and Testing Accuracies for Different Models

-Additionally, the ViT + Autoencoder model's comparatively narrow train accuracy gap suggests a low danger of overfitting, demonstrating the model's strong generalization to unknown N model, on the other hand, exhibits underfitting.
-Without enough finea greater disparity, suggesting restricted generalization and potent tuning, pre-trained models like VGG16 and ResNet50 may domain-specific applications like waste III pe m pool picture categorization, despite their depth and learnt fe scale datasets (like ImageNet).
-As the proposed n la model (ViT+ autoencoder) performed best, training d validat per epoch are shown in Figure 5.
+Additionally, the ViT + Autoencoder model's comparatively narrow training-test accuracy gap suggests a low danger of overfitting, demonstrating the model's strong generalization to unknown data.
+The CNN model, on the other hand, exhibits a greater disparity, suggesting restricted generalization and potential overfitting or underfitting.
+Without enough fine-tuning, pre-trained models like VGG16 and ResNet50 may still perform poorly in domain-specific applications like waste picture categorization, despite their depth and learnt features from large-scale datasets (like ImageNet).
+As the proposed model (ViT+ autoencoder) performed best, training and validation accuracy per epoch are shown in Fig 5.

-Table 4: Performance Met.
-Precision, Recall, and F1-Score
+Table 4.
+Performance Metrics: Precision, Recall, and F1-Score